-Prince William’s China tour started on March 1 and ended on March 4, at the invitation of the Chinese People's Institute of Foreign Affairs.
-The four-day tour, which marked the first visit to mainland China by a British royal in 30 years, was done in Beijing, Shanghai and Yunnan.
-If you haven’t been following, read on to find out what the Duke of Cambridge did and visited in China alongside of useful travel tips.
+Prince William's China tour started on March 1 and ended on March 4, at the invitation of the Chinese People's Institute of Foreign Affairs.
+The four-day tour, which marked the first visit to mainland China by a British royal in 30 years, was done in Beijing, Shanghai, and Yunnan.
+If you haven't been following, read on the useful travel tips to find out what the Duke of Cambridge did and visited in China alongside.

 Even for Prince William, the Forbidden City is a must-go.
 Stick with the initial plan, he visited Hall of Supreme Harmony, Hall of Central Harmony and Hall of Preserving Harmony.
 "Phenomenal" is the word he used to describe the scale and detail of the Chinese imperial palace.

 The awe-inspiring Forbidden City

 Besides the brief tour, Prince William also went to the Shijia Hutong Museum, a historic courtyard property hidden behind the modern hotels and trendy boutiques of Wangfujing Street.
-This neighborhood once dwelled some of China’s top famous writers, artists and diplomats, and were renovated last year under the cooperation of the local municipal government and the Prince’s Charities Foundation China owned by Prince William’s father, Prince Charles.
+This neighborhood once dwelled some of China's top famous writers, artists, and diplomats, and was renovated last year under the cooperation of the local municipal government and the Prince's Charities Foundation China owned by Prince William's father, Prince Charles.

 Everyone loves the Forbidden City, so it would be unnecessary to explain why you should put it on your Beijing-to-do list.
 Speaking of Shijia Hutong Museum, as it was launched last year, some improvement would be needed.
 In comparison, living Hutongs in Houhai and Shishahai are of greater value to peek into the local's life.

-Hutong is a shortcut to folk cultures of Beijing.
+Hutong is a shortcut to the folk cultures of Beijing.

 Shanghai is often embedded in any China tour just as this 13-Day Colorful China with Yunnan suggests.
 While in Shanghai, the first stop for Prince William was the Shanghai Dragon Art Museum, where he opened the Great Festival of Creativity for 2015 the UK-China Year of Cultural Exchange.
 In the evening, he attended the premiere of the Paddington film at the Shanghai Film Museum, a well-information place for film buffs to easily spend a day without a dull moment.